Last updated September 22nd, 6:00pm

-The Public Health Officer for San Mateo County lifted the previous stay-at-home order effective June 17th.
-Businesses are still expected to engage in “Social Distancing,” which includes maintaining at least six feet of space between individuals, washing hands with soap and water for at least twenty seconds as frequently as possible or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.
-For full details, see the press release.
+Businesses that are open are expected to engage in “Social Distancing,” which includes maintaining at least six feet of space between individuals, washing hands with soap and water for at least twenty seconds as frequently as possible or using hand sanitizer, covering coughs or sneezes (into the sleeve or elbow, not hands), regularly cleaning high-touch surfaces, and not shaking hands.

 Leisure travel is once again permitted, and local hotels, motels, and inns are open, while maintaining Social Distancing practices and regular cleaning.
 Contact individual hotels for more information about their services during this time.

-Restaurants in California currently closed for indoor dining.
-Many of the establishments in our restaurant directory have other options such as take-out, delivery, and outdoor dining.
+Restaurants in San Mateo County currently allowed to offer indoor dining at 25% of normal capacity.
+Many of the establishments in our restaurant directory also have other options such as take-out, delivery, and outdoor dining.
 We've marked those that are currently operating with the most up-to-date information that we have.
 Bars are closed.

 Shopping and Recreation

-Retail businesses are permitted to open for in-store shopping with modifications to ensure social distancing.
+Retail businesses are permitted to open for in-store shopping at 50% of normal capacity with modifications to ensure social distancing.
 Businesses offering outdoor recreation are operating, including golf courses, charter boats, and horseback riding.
 Please check with individual businesses before making plans.

 Gatherings of up to 50 people are now permitted with proper social distancing measures and face coverings.

 The 2020 Half Moon Bay Art & Pumpkin Festival Festival has been cancelled.